ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 </div>
 </div>

+In computing this average using Monte Carlo integration, we used about $50,000$ samples in order to account for the way statistics work: the more samples we use, the better will our results be.

+With designs, in this case the Pauli group, we used
+$4$ elements only and we got our result which is also exact!
+With Monte Carlo, I supposed we could use $40$ samples but we can see how quickly we will loose accuracy and we still wouldn't beat the loop that run just $4$ times.

 #### Unitary 2-design
 Equivalently, a set $X$ is a unitary $2$-design if and only if {% cite Roy_2009 %}: